marceljmueller/vid2vid/README.md

 * `number_of_blocks_discriminator` Number of convolutional blocks of the discriminator, int.
 The discriminator only has an encoder part, hence, this is equal to the actual number of blocks of the entire discriminator.

-* `number_of_channels_generator'` Number of channels of the first convolutional block of the generator, int.
+* `number_of_channels_generator` Number of channels of the first convolutional block of the generator, int.
 Note that this can be different from the number of channels of the images used, since, as common in pix2pix, there is a mapping layer before the first convolutional block as well as after the last one.

-* `number_of_channels_generator'` Number of channels of the first convolutional block of the discriminator, int.
+* `number_of_channels_discriminator` Number of channels of the first convolutional block of the discriminator, int.

 After having defined the parameters in `param_demo.json` you can start the training with: